NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 At each successive log in, a new thirty-day certificate is created.
 This thriy-day certifiate can be used to initiate password-less access to other RDHPCS resources.
-A typical use of this thirty-day certifiate is to transfer data files between RDHPCS resources.
+A typical use of this thirty-day certificate is to transfer data files between RDHPCS resources.

 .. _common_access_card: